Weaning: Tips for breast-feeding mothers

 What's the best way to begin weaning?

 When you start the weaning process, take it slow.
-Eliminate one breast-feeding session a day every two to three days.
-Slowly tapering off the number of times you breast-feed each day will cause your milk supply to gradually diminish and prevent discomfort caused by engorgement.
-If you begin weaning when your child is a newborn, consider applying ice packs to your breasts to help decrease your milk production.
+Slowly tapering off how long and how often you breast-feed each day — over the course of weeks or months — will cause your milk supply to gradually diminish and prevent discomfort caused by engorgement.
+If you do experience engorgement during the weaning process, however, apply cold compresses to your breasts to help decrease swelling and discomfort.

 What about nutrition after weaning?

-If you're introducing your child to a bottle for the first time, do so at a time when your child isn't extremely hungry and may have more patience.
-It also may help if another caregiver introduces the bottle, since some children may refuse a bottle when the breast is available.
+If you're introducing your child to a bottle for the first time, do so at a time when your child isn't extremely hungry and might have more patience.
 Choose a bottle nipple with a slow flow at first.
-If you use a bottle nipple with a fast flow, your child may become frustrated with the slower flow of milk during breast-feeding.
+If you use a bottle nipple with a fast flow, your child might become frustrated with the slower flow of milk during breast-feeding.

 How long does weaning take?

 Depending on your approach, weaning could take days, weeks or months.
-Remember, however, that rushing the weaning process may be upsetting for your child and cause engorgement.
+Remember, however, that rushing the weaning process might be upsetting for your child and cause breast engorgement.

 Terms and conditions of use